spatie/ray/docs/the-ray-desktop-app/download-the-free-demo.md

 weight: 1
 ---

-You can download the Ray destop application in these flavours:
+You can download the Ray desktop application in these flavours:

 - [macOS (Intel)](https://spatie.be/products/ray/download/macosIntel/latest)
 - [macOS (Apple Silicon)](https://spatie.be/products/ray/download/macosAppleSilicon/latest)